-The Academic Simulation Program (ASP) was founded in 2013 by James W. Fleshman, MD, chief of surgery, to support the simulation activities at Baylor University Medical Center at Dallas.
+The Academic Simulation Program was founded in 2013 by James W. Fleshman, MD, chief of surgery, to support the simulation activities at Baylor University Medical Center at Dallas.

 The Seeger Surgical Simulation Center, the previously existing Level II American College of Surgeons-Accredited Education Institutes (ACS-AEI), was incorporated into the program and has expanded its scope from surgical education to other specialties and professions.

-The ASP consists of three divisions:
+The Academic Simulation Program consists of three divisions:

 The program also provides mobile simulation programs, providing outreach to other Baylor Scott & White Health hospitals throughout Texas.

 The Academic Simulation Program has Level 1 accreditation through the ACS-AEI.
 It is the only program in Texas – and only the fifth in the world – accredited through the Society for Simulation in Healthcare in all four areas of Assessment, Research, Teaching/Education and Systems Integration.
 It is also an FLS, FES and FUSE test center.

 To improve the quality and efficiency of health care delivery by providing aligned evidence-based simulation training solutions and services to health care providers

 To serve health care providers at all levels of the continuum of care by delivering quality simulation training opportunities